-For each of your Start Simple raffles, you will need to do the following:

-- long before your event, contact your local unit of government to let them know about your raffle and see if there are any additional restrictions that might apply.
-And here's a heads-up: the local process can sometimes take 60+ days to complete - □ set up your Start Simple raffle area (tickets, cash box, stub receptacle, etc.) - post your prize sign stating what prizes are being offered, the fair market value of each, and how winners will be determined - start selling your printed tickets (which might be something you started doing in advance of the event) - □ ask the buyer to complete the stub portion of the ticket - □ give the buyer the ticket, and place the stub in the receptacle - when you have closed your tickets sales, thoroughly mix up all the stubs, and start the drawing!
+or= each of your Start Simple raffles, you will need to do the following: long before your event, contact your local unit of government to let them know about your raffle and see if there are any additional restrictions that might apply And here's a heads-up: the local process can sometimes take 60+ days to complete. set up your Start Simple raffle area (tickets, cash box, stub receptacle, etc.)

+set up your Start Simple raffle area (tickets, cash box, stub receptacle, etc.) post your prize sign stating what prizes are being offered, the fair market value of each, and how winners will be determined sell your tickets (remember, tickets can only be sold on the day the prizes are awarded)

+- give the buyer their half of the theater-style ticket (the "ticket").
+Note: the winning ticket holder doesn't have to be present to win (lots of organizations, therefore, will ask buyers to put their phone number on the stub) - □ put the other half of the theater-style ticket (the "stub") in the receptacle - □ when you have closed your tickets sales, thoroughly mix up all the stubs, and start the drawing!
 For each prize, randomly pull a stub from the receptacle, announce the winning number, and connect with the person who holds that ticket - continue until all the prizes have been awarded